milkyware/milkyware.github.io/_posts/2024-03-04-Azure-Function-Polling-Resilliency.md

   - Error Handling
 ---

-Polling is a common pattern integration pattern for extracting data from one system to integrate it into another.
+Polling is a common integration pattern for extracting data from one system to integrate it into another.
 Azure Functions makes implementing the scheduling incredibly easy with the **TimerTrigger** binding.

 ``` cs
 [Function(nameof(TimerFunction))]